Use erythromycin solution twice daily, in the morning and the evening.

 You may need to use the solution for 10-12 weeks before you notice the full benefit.

 About erythromycin (with zinc) skin solution

 |Available as||Topical skin solution|

-Antibiotics, like erythromycin, work by killing bacteria that can contribute to acne.
+Antibiotics, like erythromycin, work by killing germs (bacteria) that can contribute to acne.
 They also reduce inflammation.
 Erythromycin usually works well to clear acne spots which are inflamed and any surrounding skin inflammation.
-One brand of erythromycin skin solution (Zineryt®) also contains zinc acetate.
+Zineryt® skin solution also contains zinc acetate.
 This is thought to aid skin healing.

 There are also other skin preparations available which contain erythromycin and are prescribed for acne.
 These gels/solutions combine erythromycin with a topical retinoid agent.
 See separate medicine leaflets called Isotretinoin gel for acne and Tretinoin for acne for more information about these products.

 Erythromycin is also taken by mouth as a tablet, capsule or liquid medicine to treat infections - see the separate medicine leaflet called Erythromycin for more information about this.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start using erythromycin solution it is important that your doctor or pharmacist knows:

 - If you are pregnant or breast-feeding.
 (Although erythromycin is not known to be harmful to an unborn baby, you should let your doctor know if you think you are pregnant.)